MagicalPowers/Psychic-Game/README.md

 Photo by Paolo Nicolello on Unsplash

-Deleted due to accusations of theft.
+Deleted due to, well, perhaps we shouldn't speak about that overtly.

 source: https://github.com/Ednas/Psychic-Game
 source: class activities